Planning a Disney cruise? Need some good Disney cruise tips to help that feeling of overwhelm?

 On the ship you’ll connect to the DCL network in airplane mode, and even without Internet access, you can see your schedule.
 You can also chat with friends and family on the boat without purchasing Internet…and get messages from the kids club.

 As soon as you can, select your embarkation time.
 The earlier the better to maximize your time on the ship.
 Your vacation starts well before you leave the dock…it starts the moment you step into the terminal.
-You don’t want to be at the terminal too early though, as there are no food or drink stations (except vending machines.)
+Arrive early…but not TOO early.
+There are no food or drink stations (except vending machines).

 When you board, I recommend heading straight to the kids’ club.
 You’ll want to have registered online during the online check-in process, but you still need to get the kids a wristband and show them around the space.
 Heck, it’s so cool that you’ll want to see it yourself.